WallarooLabs/Workshops/docs/markdown/wallaroo-use-case-tutorials/classification/finserv/04-use-case-classification-finserv-reference.md

-# Workshop Notebook 4: Observability Part 2 - Drift Detection
+# Tutorial Notebook 4: Observability Part 2 - Drift Detection

 In the previous notebook you learned how to add simple validation rules to a pipeline, to monitor whether outputs (or inputs) stray out of some expected range.
 In this notebook, you will monitor the *distribution* of the pipeline's predictions to see if the model, or the environment that it runs it, has changed.